Chris Matthews: Television talk show host

 In 1997, Matthews began his own weeknight talk show, Hardball with Chris Matthews, which originally aired on America's Talking and then moved to MSNBC.
 Hardball with Chris Matthews featured pundits and elected officials as guests.

 The Chris Matthews Show aired in syndication on weekends from 2002 until 2013.
 The show was formatted as a political roundtable consisting of four journalists and Matthews, who served as the moderator.
-He was estimated to earn more than $5 million a year.

 In 2004, at the Democratic National Convention, Matthews predicted that he had "just seen the first Black president."
 The Huffington Post reported on Matthews's emotional expressions of support for Barack Obama during the 2008 Presidential election, quoting him as saying: "I have to tell you, you know, it's part of reporting this case, this election, the feeling most people get when they hear Barack Obama's speech.
 My, I felt this thrill going up my leg.
 I mean, I don't have that too often."

 While discussing proposed healthcare reform on the December 17, 2009, edition of Hardball, Matthews stated, "The Republicans will know they have lost ...
 Let them keep score and it's easy.
 It's complicated when liberals get to keep score.
 We're always arguing.
 Well, I'm a liberal, too."

 In March 2012, Matthews described himself as a centrist during an episode of his MSNBC talk show Hardball.
 That statement was questioned by Mediaite's Josh Feldman directly afterward, based on Matthews's frequent condemnation of right-wing political figures and his emotional expression of support for Barack Obama's presidential campaign.
 Feldman observed that Matthews has criticized liberals such as Hillary Clinton and occasionally even Barack Obama, and that this could explain Matthews's description of himself as a "centrist".